Senior Management Team

 Benjamin Doga, M.D.

-Dr. Benjamin Doga joined LHC Group in 2014 and serves as the company’s chief medical officer.
+Dr. Benjamin Doga joined LHC Group in 2014 and serves as the company’s lead medical director.
 As a board-certified family-practice physician, he has practiced in the Lafayette, La., area for more than 14 years.
 Dr. Doga’s past experience includes service as the director of in-patient rehab at Southwest Regional Medical Center, where he combined his areas of specialty and provided a full range of care to patients.
 He is currently a clinical assistant professor of family and community medicine with Tulane Medical Center and serves as medical director for the Community Outreach Center in Lafayette.
 Prior to his medical training, Dr. Doga received his bachelor’s degree in occupational therapy from Northeastern Louisiana University in 1994.
 He received his medical degree from Louisiana State University Shreveport School of Medicine.

 Dana ForemanView Bio